-My LogoArchive project explores how designers have produced new and original logos over half a century, and conveyed an abundance of ideas through an economy of form.
-In these 11 logo design tips and tricks, I'll share what I've learned.
+The LogoArchive (opens in new tab) project explores how designers have produced new and original logos over half a century, and conveyed an abundance of ideas through an economy of form.
+Read on for a closer look at the common themes that appear in the world's best logos (opens in new tab), plus advice for how to harness these concepts in your own logo design (opens in new tab) work.

 01. Combine ideas(opens in new tab)